Learning Matters!

-The postings on this site are my own and don’t necessarily represent Duke’s positions, strategies or opinions.
+The postings on this site are my own and don’t necessarily represent Duke or Duke Corporate Education’s positions, strategies or opinions.

-As a Professor of the Practice at Duke’s Fuqua School of Business I am fortunate to work for a world-class institution and business school that encourages the pursuit of knowledge for the benefit of all.
+As an Executive Director at at Duke CE I am fortunate to work for a world-leading educational institution that encourages the pursuit of knowledge.
 This blog is one of my ways of pursuing knowledge.
 I am open, transparent and reflective by design.

 During my time at IBM I found these guidelines on blogging for employees particularly useful: